emmkimme/sorcery-map/README.md

 * Provide a source root resolution fallback when map has been generated from another path (browserify)
 * sourceMappingURL can be inline content, absolute, relative...

-**Beware**, all these features are experimental and not fully covered by tests, if you find an issue, do not hesitate to create a bug or contribute ;-)
+**Beware**, some features are still experimental and not fully covered by tests, if you find an issue, do not hesitate to create a bug or contribute ;-)

 ## Usage